dotomole/multiple-processor-scheduling-simulation/README.md

 correct usage:
 `make`

-this will remove any .o and exec files and compile program.
+this will also remove any .o and exec files and compile program.

 2. create task_file with create_tasks